-Any graduate of an Associate of Applied Science\ degree program who is judged by his or her employer to lack communication, computation, interpersonal or technical skills normally expected of a job-entry employee will be provided further skill training up to 15 quarter credit hours by LBCC without charged.
+Any graduate of an Associate of Applied Science degree program who is judged by his or her employer to lack communication, computation, interpersonal or technical skills normally expected of a job-entry employee will be provided further skill training up to 15 quarter credit hours by LBCC without charged.

-\Special Conditions do apply.
-See LBCC's Graduate Guarantee for details or contact the Vice President for Instruction, Linn-Benton Community College, 6500 SW Pacific Blvd., Albany, OR 97321-3779.
+Special Conditions do apply.
+See LBCC's Graduate Guarantee for details or contact the Assistant to the President for Academic Affairs, Linn-Benton Community College, 6500 SW Pacific Blvd., Albany, OR 97321-3779.
 (503) 967-6100.